6 Simple Tips To Save Your Feet Hurt From Standing All Day

 If we are really interested in taking proper care of our feet, we definitely need to know what foot ailment we may have.
 Knowing the specific part of our foot that is in pain, we can start treating our problem in a more effective way.
-Here are some of the most common types of foot pain.

 It can happen when the toe is forced to be bend for a long time, producing a deformity.
 Most victims of toe pain are the people who tight up their toes too much.
 For example, women who wear high heels frequently.
 Once you start feeling pain when your toes touch each other, it’s time to start treating this ailment.
 Do yourself a favor, and try to wear shoes with a wider toe box more often.
 Try to limit the use of high heels as much as you can.
 If you still want to use them, look for those with a heel of no more than 5cm.